Python Mock Interview for Data Engineering

 Performance

 O(n^2) loops from nested list operations.
 Unnecessary copies of large DataFrames.
 Reading entire files into memory when streaming would work.
-The grader evaluates your approach and flags solutions that would fail on production-scale data.
+The evaluator reviews your approach and flags solutions that would fail on production-scale data.

 Start with the input/output contract